 A slice of leftover birthday cake in the office kitchen, a few generous handfuls of potato chips during the big game, a candy bar for an “energy boost” before a deadline at work -- snacking can get the best of even the most well-intentioned dieter.
 From stress and boredom to thirst and low blood sugar, there are many reasons that lead to those between-meal nibbles.
 Whether you’re a mid-afternoon cruncher or a midnight muncher, read on to learn about some effective ways to prevent unhealthy snacking.

 There may be many activities you typically avoid before eating, but brushing your teeth is probably at the top of the list.
 Toothpaste is far from a tantalizing appetizer.
 It's probably safe to assume that pretty much nothing tastes appetizing with a mouthful of freshly-brushed teeth, so let that work to your advantage if you're trying to avoid snacking.
 When you feel the urge to grab that candy bar or bag of chips, reach for your toothbrush instead.
 Both your scale and your dentist will thank you.

-Your Facebook, Instagram, Pinterest and Twitter feeds are inundated with family and friends’ proud posts of their decadent dinners and desserts.
+Your Facebook, Instagram, Pinterest, Snapchat and Twitter feeds are inundated with family and friends’ proud posts of their decadent dinners and desserts.
 And every time you watch your favorite TV show it feels as if half of the commercials are food-related.
 A 2009 study by Yale University found a strong link between increased snacking and risk of weight gain in adults and children exposed to food advertisements.
 So, to avoid temptation, exercise your right to use the remote, scroll away from the page, or completely unplug until the nagging need to nosh goes away.

 Take 10.
 The urge to snack sometimes has little to do with hunger.
 Food may be a way to "swallow" a multitude of feelings -- boredom, sadness, stress, anxiety and more.
 Rima Kleiner, MS, RD, a nutrition expert and wellness consultant, suggests asking yourself if you are truly hungry when unhealthy food cravings arise and then giving yourself some time.
 Try taking a 20-minute walk or simply changing your scenery.
 Go to a different room, listen to some music, climb the stairs.
 The key is changing your focus and then tuning in to see if you are really feeling hunger sensations.
 If, after all of that, you are still hungry, try drinking a glass of water.
 Sometimes thirst comes disguised as hunger.

 Read more: 18 Habits That Can Make You Fat

 research published in February 2013 in the American Journal of Clinical Nutrition, if you are distracted while eating you could consume up to 50% more calories.
 Turn off distractions like TVs, computers and smartphones, and focus solely on your food.
 Eating mindfully can help you reconnect with your hunger cues and assist you in determining when you’re actually hungry or reaching for food for other reasons.

 A sure-fire way to tempt any habitual snacker is to keep those trigger foods within reach.
 Instead, be sure to keep healthy snack items like fruits and vegetables easily accessible.
 Making it that much harder to get to that bag of miniature candy bars or cheesy crackers can help you slow down and rethink that reach before mindlessly munching.